"SpILgrimages" (International Immersion & Service Trips)

 **Funds are non-refundable once donated toward trip, even if student cancels or is removed from participation for whatever reason.

 - 5% of the personal budget is to be raised on acceptance of invitation to be participant on Summer Serve trip (deposit of $180)

-- 50% of the personal budget will need to be raised before projected airfare purchase date (before end of February 2015).
+- 50% of the personal budget will need to be raised before projected airfare purchase date.
 If this deadline is missed, student will forfeit participation on trip.